David Padgett: Personal

 Padgett's father, Pete, played for the University of Nevada, his uncle played for the University of New Mexico, his grandfather, Jim, played for Oregon State, and his sister, Melissa, played for the University of San Diego.

 He has a wife, Megan, and two sons, Nolan and Gavin.
 He resides in Louisville.

-Padgett left coaching following the 2017-18 season and now works as a financial advisor for Morgan Stanley in Louisville.
+Padgett left coaching following the 2017–18 season and now works as a financial advisor for Farnsley Advisors in Louisville.
 He also serves as a commentator for college basketball telecasts on ESPN.